-The urgency of this task increased when I encountered a wonderful book called Where There Is No Doctor by David Werner, Carol Thuman, and Jane Maxwell.
-I think I picked it up in a bookstore sometime around 2003.
-The following statement in the introduction of the book created a deep connection with the discomfort I had been feeling about my work with stories.
+The urgency of this task increased when I encountered a wonderful book called Where There Is No Doctor, by David Werner, Carol Thuman, and Jane Maxwell.
+I think I found it in a bookstore sometime around 2003.
+The following statement in the introduction of the book connected with the discomfort I had been feeling about my work with stories.